spapas/phxcrd/README.md

 ## Templating

-You can use the `renameproj.bat` file to create a project with different name than dod.
+You can use the `renameproj.bat` file to create a project with different name than phxcrd.
 The script is for windows cmd but you can take a look at it and convert it to unix/bash or take a look at this gist: https://gist.github.com/krystofbe/92aed7cd03c9a631eb3c7af490525c4e

 Before starting the script you must set the following variables like so: